sepandhaghighi/mycoffee/README.md

 ## Usage

-⚠️ You can use `mycoffee` or `python -m mycoffee` to run this program
+ℹ️ You can use `mycoffee` or `python -m mycoffee` to run this program

 ### Version